-Based upon the exchange rate as of December 31, 2022, the dollar was approximately 6% stronger against both the euro and the Canadian dollar since December 31, 2021.
+Based upon the exchange rate as of December 31, 2023, the dollar was approximately 4% weaker against the euro and 2% weaker against the Canadian dollar since December 31, 2022.
 See Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk".